Kordab/Interstellar-Scaler/README.md

 Interstellar-Scaler
 ===================

-a android-app idea from Michiel van Loon & Eric Cornelissen
+an android-app by Michiel van Loon & Eric Cornelissen